Out in L.A.

 Out in L.A. is a compilation of rare tracks by the Red Hot Chili Peppers released November 1, 1994, on EMI.
+Interpreted by music critics as an attempt by EMI to capitalize on the group's newfound success with Warner Bros., it collects remixes, demo recordings, live covers and outtakes.
+On release, Out in L.A. received negative reviews from music critics.

 Background

 The tracks contained are varied with the inclusion of four remixes, live cover songs of Jimi Hendrix and Thelonious Monk ("F.U." is a joke lyric over the melody of "Bemsha Swing"), the band's first demos and joke songs.
 The 1988 outtake, "Blues for Meister", which was the first song sung by Flea that the band released, was the only song released or recorded with then guitarist DeWayne McKnight who would soon be replaced by John Frusciante that same year.
 The song uses a backing track recorded by Flea and Irons, before Slovak's death.

 The songs "Stranded" and "Flea Fly" are two of the band's earliest recordings from 1983 when they went under the name Tony Flow And The Miraculously Majestic Masters Of Mayhem.
 The other demo recordings included come from the band's first demo tape are the first the band made and are described in Anthony Kiedis' autobiography Scar Tissue as being the most prolific sessions the band ever had.
 The demo recording was produced by Spit Stix, Flea's then bandmate in the legendary punk band, Fear.
 Four of these songs were recorded with Jack Sherman and Cliff Martinez on the band's first album however, these early versions are said to be the preferred ones as they capture the original vibe intended.
 Hillel Slovak's and Jack Irons's playing are instrumental to this.
 Many of these tracks were included in the remastered versions of the band's first two albums and it was these demos that eventually got the band their first shows and eventually a recording contract with EMI.
 The band's joke cover of "Deck the Halls" was released as a very rare 7-inch promotional jukebox single in 1994.
 "Knock Me Down" was featured as the track's b-side.